 - Shifting consumer demographics

-Thanks to my reader, Sanjay Shetty, for bringing this to my attention and creating the graphic.
+As you can see, CMOs identified the 4 marketing game changers Thanks to my reader, Sanjay Shetty, for bringing this to my attention and creating the graphic.

-Of course, it’s probably the additive and multiplicative effects of these 4 game changers creating the most impact and changing business as usual.
+Of course, it’s probably the additive and multiplicative effects of these 4 marketing game changers that create the most impact and change business as usual.

 In their executive summary, IBM notes: